 (c) Feasibility/Economic Impact Study.
-After receipt of a completed application, the President of the CCREDC the Executive Director shall cause to be performed an-study of feasibility and economic impact reportusing an independent consultant selected by or agreed to by the Board.
+After receipt of a completed application, the President of the CCREDC shall cause to be performed an economic impact report.
 This report may be completed by CCREDC (or its consultant) using established accepted economic impact models such as IMPLAN, RIMS II, EMSI, or similar model.
 This study shall include, but not be limited to, an estimate of the economic effect of incentives, including job creation, employment enhancement and capital investment.
 Once completed, the study and the application will be forwarded to the Board for review and discussion before consideration of any Agreement.
-The costs and expenses of the feasibility/economic impact study shall be borne by the Economic Development Corporation the Economic Development Corporation.
+The costs and expenses of the feasibility/economic impact study shall be borne by the Economic Development Corporation.
 The economic impact report should clearly identify the direct and indirect economic impact of each project.